Monument Valley Tribal Park, Monument Valley UT

 Saturday, February 28th, 2026

-Registration Includes: Your registration includes professional timing, race poster, on-course support (including food and drink, medical support and portajohns), event shirt, overall and age-group awards, finisher’s award and post-race food.
+Your registration includes professional timing, race poster, on-course support (including food and drink, medical support and portajohns), event shirt, overall and age-group awards, finisher’s award and post-race food.
 All proceeds benefit community health and wellness programs on the Navajo Nation.

 Monument Valley Navajo Tribal Park is located 23 miles northeast of Kayenta, Arizona and 20 miles south of Mexican Hat, Utah.
 The park straddles the Arizona/Utah border, and the races all start and finish in Arizona.

-Packet pick-up will take place at the Monument Valley Visitor Center from 4:00 p.m. to 7:00 p.m. on Friday, February 27 and again from 6:00 a.m. to 7:00 a.m. before the 50K, and between 8:00-9:00 for the Half Marathon on Saturday.
+Packet pick-up will take place at the Monument Valley Visitor Center from 4:00 p.m. to 7:00 p.m. on Friday, February 27 and again from 7:00 a.m. to 8:00 a.m. before the 50K, and between 8:00-9:00 for the Half Marathon on Saturday.
 The Visitor Center is located next to The View Hotel and within sight of the Start/Finish area.

 The race begins with a loop on the new Sentinel Mesa Trail, which then connects with the Wildcat Trail, bringing runners out at the top of the Valley Drive Road at mile 4.5.
 From this point, runners travel on the Valley Drive Road, connecting with “the Marlboro Route” and past North Window before leading them to 3 Sisters Aid Station at mile 9.95.
 From 3 Sisters, runners head back on the Valley Drive to the finish line at just under 13.5 miles.

 The race begins with a loop on the new Sentinel Mesa Trail, which then connects with the Wildcat Trail, bringing runners out at the top of the Valley Drive Road at mile 4.5.
 From this point, runners travel on the Valley Drive Road, connecting with “the Marlboro Route” and past North Window before leading them to Three Sisters Aid Station for the first of their three visits to Three Sisters at mile 9.95.
 From Three Sisters A.S., runners do a stunning and grueling 11-mile out and back to the top of Mitchell Mesa, returning runners back to Three Sisters at mile 20.95.
-Runners then complete a 7.80 mile segment through the Backcountry area, which will include highlights of Totem Pole, Rain God Mesa, Sand Springs and The Cube.
+Runners then complete a 7.80 mile segment through the Backcountry area, which will include highlights of Totem Pole, Rain God Mesa, Sand Springs, and The Cube.
 Runners arrive back at Three Sisters A.S. at mile 28.75, before beginning the final 3.5 miles back to the finish line at mile 32.25 miles.

 Drop bags may be utilized at the Three Sisters Aid Station.
 Drop bags should be left at the start line near the drop bag location by the hogans prior to the start of their race.
 Please clearly write your name and bib # on the drop bag.
+Drop bags will be returned to the finish throughout the afternoon.
+If using a drop bag, runners should place their bag in the “return to finish line” pile after their final use of the bag.

 There will be portajohns spread throughout the course, including Three Sisters Aid Station.
 Please use common backcountry etiquette if using the restroom elsewhere: dig a cat-hole for the waste and pack out used toilet paper.
+There will be trash bags at each aid station for small items.

 There are unique finisher’s medals for all finishers, plus special awards for the top finishers.
 There are overall awards for winners and age-group awards for top performers in the race.